 The installation cost of these technologies is by all means high, but it is a one-time cost.
 Once these technologies are in place, you can save a lot of money.
 Digital transformation can help firms save a lot on post-sales repairs, field visits, downtime, maintenance, printing, and storage expenses & improves first-time fix rates.

-Digital transformation in manufacturing promotes innovation by creating an environment where important data can be easily shared, analyzed, and reacted instantly.
+Manufacturing focused digital transformation promotes innovation by creating an environment where important data can be easily shared, analyzed, and reacted instantly.
 As a result, this eases collaboration between different departments and enables quick resolution of the problem.
 Digital transformation keeps manufacturers competitive and promotes sustainable growth.

 The future trends of these technologies are nothing but their use on a large scale.